 Who is the Millennial generation?
 It depends on who you ask, but generally the Millenial generation includes those born between 1977 and 1998.
 What is so special and unique about this generation?
 While becoming the dominate generation of the workforce, they are also changing the way things have been done or thought needed to be done.

 What is so unique about the Millennials?

-Millennials from a very early age were programmed, scheduled and committed.
 Not just committed to the technology, committed to the cause.
 If you are expecting 70’s style “free-spirits,” they are not that.
-Millennials grew up following rigid schedules, going from music lessons to soccer practice to tutoring.
+Millennials grew up following rigid schedules, going from music lessons to sports practice to tutoring.
 They’ve had little in the way of down time and have mastered multitasking.
 Millennials aren’t dreamers, they are planners.

 I know what you are thinking…that is a lot of information.
 What does that all mean?
 The business world is changing more than it ever has before.
 Have you seen what Atos Origin is doing?
 They are looking to use tools like blogs, instant messaging and message boards.
 Sound at all like the descriptions above?
 This is a real example of the Millennials directly impacting how companies are doing business.